fabiana001/paysim_analysis/README.md

 | ROC AUC             | 0.93                      | 0.97                   | 0.84                   | 0.57                 |
 | training time (sec) | 540                       | 64                     | 1.4                    | 780                  |
 ```

+*One Class SVM* has the worst performances, which are comparable to a random classifier.
+The best performances are obtained by *SVM on SMOTE* and *SVM on NearMiss3*.

+As future work, it is interesting to use for test purpose, positive examples that are not used in the data oversampling step.
+It is possible that examples in the test set are very similar to the example in the training set.
+In my opinion, more interesting are the performances in *SVM on NearMiss3*, since negative data are very similar to the positive ones.
+As future work, it is interesting to analyze performaces of non linear model (e.g. SVM with kernel).
+Finally, we should analyze more sophisticated algorithms, such as Autoencorders or Self Supervised Learning.